albbus-stack/kit-stack/README.md

  Run `vercel login` and then `vercel .` from the root of the project to deploy your app using the preconfigured commands.

+ Alternatively, you can use the [Vercel GitHub](https://vercel.com/docs/git-integrations) integration to deploy your app straight from your uploaded repo everytime you push to the `main` branch.
+(You can always add it later even if you use the CLI to deploy the first time)

+ To set it up just create a new project on Vercel using the `Import Git repository` option and follow the instructions.

- Head over to Vercel to upload your environment variables under `Project Settings > Environment Variables`, linked [here](https://vercel.com/dashboard/).
+ In both cases you have to upload your environment variables under `Project Settings > Environment Variables`, linked [here](https://vercel.com/dashboard/).
 You can drag and drop your `.env.local` file.
 You should also change the `DATABASE_URL` variable with the connection string to your production database and all the other keys to production keys, not the test ones.

  If you need to change the prisma schema on your production database, you can run `vercel db:migrate` to generate a new migration file while preserving the data, then Vercel will automatically run `vercel db:deploy` on the server to apply the changes for every commit.